Understanding the NSW coronial jurisdiction

 - A referral to other support or local counselling services.

-You may want to view your relative or friend who has died.
-This is usually arranged with your funeral director, however viewing can be done at one of the specialist forensic medicine facilities at Lidcombe in Sydney or in Newcastle or Wollongong.
+You may want to view your relative who has died.
+This is usually arranged with your funeral director, however arrangements for viewing can be made at the specialist forensic medicine facility your relative was admitted to in Sydney, Newcastle or Wollongong.

 Personal possessions, such as mobile phones, jewellery and other valuables are generally collected by police at the place of death and returned to the senior next-of-kin later.
 Occasionally, police may keep some items for forensic examination.